Frequently asked questions

 28. When will I hear if my application has been successful?

-The ten successful recipients will be announced in October 2019.
+The ten successful recipients will be announced on 20 November 2019.
 All applicants will be informed of whether or not they were successful via email prior to the public announcement.

 Our next round of applications will open in May 2020 – giving you plenty of time to prepare.